francesca-rossi1/Policy-Composition/collective_behavior/Different_models/README.md

   Time series of the milling metric

 - `distance_history.npy`
-  Distance of the flock center from the goal over time
+  Distance of the flock from the goal over time

 - `boids_trajectories.pkl`
   Position trajectories of all agents